 Is Magic real?

-“Any sufficiently advanced technology is indistinguishable from magic”
+“Any sufficiently advanced technology is indistinguishable from magic.”

 Since one of technology’s definitions is “the application of scientific knowledge for practical purposes, especially in industry”, I don’t see why that definition can’t include the methodologies that magicians use to entertain and perform.
-Magician’s work in the dark, using techniques like misdirection, psychology and social influence to ensure their spectators see magic.
-For the spectator in those moments, magic is very real.
-The brain can’t fathom how it was done and is left with that suspension of disbelief, allowing them to at least briefly believe magic is real.
+Magician’s work in the dark, using techniques like misdirection, psychology and social influence to ensure their spectators see Magic.
+For the spectator in those moments, Magic is very real.
+The brain can’t fathom how it was done and is left with that suspension of disbelief, allowing them to at least briefly believe Magic is real.

 Too many times have I heard a spectator say, “you sold your soul to the devil”, “that’s some real witchcraft”, “There is just no way that that was possible”, and many more.
-There are of course the naysayers, who will flat out refuse magic is real, saying that I must have used sleight of hand, or I lied.
-They are right of course; magic in the form of saying a few magical words, making a pact with a demon is just not real.
-At least, not to my knowledge; there is after all a lot I do not know about the world around us, but I have yet to experience anything that would make me believe in the supernatural (great TV show btw).
+There are of course the naysayers, who will flat out refuse Magic is real, saying that I must have used sleight of hand, or I lied.
+They are right of course; Magic in the form of saying a few magical words, making a pact with a demon is just not real.
+At least, not to my knowledge; there is, after all, a lot I do not know about the world around us, but I have yet to experience anything that would make me believe in the supernatural (great TV show btw).

-“we had been about to go to bed when you performed for us, but after you finished, we ended up continuing our night until sunrise!”
+“We had been about to go to bed when you performed for us, but after you finished, we ended up continuing our night until sunrise!”

-The most obvious forms that this presents itself as are people laughing, screaming, jumping around and generally having a good time.
+The most apparent forms that this presents itself as are people laughing, screaming, jumping around and generally having a good time.
 Aside from the obvious benefit of showing the person who booked you that you are doing a great job, you can see how it affects your immediate audience, but also the people in the vicinity.
 It creates a ripple effect through the crowd.
 As more people have a great time, others will feel like they don’t have to be as reserved, able to let loose somewhat and enjoy themselves.
 People are always afraid of looking silly and being judged.
-So if you can get someone to let go of those nagging voices and enjoy themselves, then you can’t tell me magic isn’t real.
+So if you can get someone to let go of those nagging voices and enjoy themselves, then you can’t tell me Magic isn’t real.
 You just have to change how you see things.
-Previous Blog Next Post
+Previous Post Next Post